-- Standard for the majority of ASP.NET 2.0 server-side controls. - Data for data source and data-bound controls. - Validation for controls that reject user input that does not meet your range of acceptable values. - □ Navigation for menus and breadcrumbs. - Login for the authentication controls. - WebParts for larger components in sites that the user can rearrange or hide. - □ HTML for generic (non-ASP) tags. - General can be customized.
+- Standard for the majority of ASP.NET 2.0 server-side controls - Data for data source and data-bound controls - Validation for controls that reject user input that does not meet your range of acceptable values - □ Navigation for menus and breadcrumbs - Login for the authentication controls - WebParts for larger components in sites that the user can rearrange or hide - □ HTML for generic (non-ASP) tags - General for customization

-Figure 1-7 depicts the Toolbox as it will appear on your screen.
+Figure 1-7 depicts the Toolbox as it appears on your screen.

 Clicking the plus icon expands a panel to show its list of available controls.
-Figure 1-8 shows the Login and Standard panels expanded.
+Figure 1-8 shows the Data and Login panels expanded.